 Tiffin School is a hugely competitive grammar school, with over ten applicants for every Year 7 place, so students need to be properly prepared before the exam.
 To give students the best possible chance of gaining a place in Year 7 at Tiffin School, we would recommend using the following practice papers:

 Based on last year’s exams, we received a lot of feedback suggesting that the first round test at Tiffin School was very similar to the first round test used by the grammar schools in Sutton, known as the Selective Eligibility Test.
 Both exams consist of multiple-choice Maths and English papers with similar timings and question types.
-The only significant difference seems to be how answers need to be marked on the answer sheet.
+The most significant differences seem to be how answers need to be marked on the answer sheet as well as the number of questions in the English section.

-As such, our full-length Sutton practice tests will provide great practice for the Tiffin first round test too:
+As such, our full-length Sutton practice tests will provide great further practice for the Tiffin first round test once the tests above have been completed:

 These packs will prove useful for targeted practice of specific question types that have come up in previous years in the Tiffin first round exam: